-The distance between the position provided by the navigation device, at the time of the position update, and the true beacon position shall not exceed 500 m for beacons transmitting the Standard or National location protocols, or 5.25 km for beacons transmitting the User-Location protocol.
+The distance between the position transmitted in the beacon message and the known\ beacon position at the time of the position update shall not exceed:

+- 500 m for beacons transmitting messages encoded with the Standard, or National, or RLS Location protocols, - 5.25 km for beacons transmitting messages encoded with the User-Location protocol.

 The encoded position data shall be provided in the WGS 84 or GTRF geodetic reference systems.